-The regulations state the limits for the concentrations of some specific pollutants of the wastewater when discharged to the recipient body.
+The regulations set the limits for the concentrations of specific pollutants of in wastewater when discharged to a recipient body.
 For monitoring purposes, the discharge values for specific substances or parameters are mostly expressed as total amounts per unit time.
 In some cases these values are given as specific amounts per ton of product or as purification efficiencies.
-Limit values are set for COD/BOD5, AOX, TSS, phosphorus and heavy metals.
+Limit values are set for a large number of parameters such as COD/BOD5, TSS, phosphorus and nitrogen.